mystilleef/eclipse4-smartsave/com.laboki.eclipse.e4.plugin.autosave/README.md

-#AUTOMATIC SAVING FOR ECLIPSE 4
+# AUTOMATIC SAVING FOR ECLIPSE 4

-##WARNING!

-: This plugin is for development and testing ONLY.
-Please don't distribute it.
-It's not feature complete or extensively tested!

-##AUTOSAVE

 This Eclipse 4 plugin automatically saves your files.
-Why?
-Because you have better things to do than worry about losing your files.
+You have better things to do than worry about losing your files.

-##CURRENT FEATURES
+## CURRENT FEATURES

 * Automatically saves files at configured intervals when you stop typing.
 * Automatically saves files when editor loses focus.
-* Option to change save interval in preferences window.
+* Option to change save interval.
-* Option to prevent saving if compiler warnings and/or errors are present in preferences window.
+* Option to prevent saving if compiler warnings/errors are present.
-* Option to toggle automatic saving in preferences window.
+* Option to toggle automatic saving.

-##TODO
+## TODO

 * Figure out i18n.

-##REQUIREMENT
+## REQUIREMENT

 You need __Eclipse 4.2(Juno)__ or later to use this plugin.

-##Update Site
+## Update Site

 __[Update Site](https://raw.github.com/mystilleef/eclipse4-autosave-updatesite/master/com.laboki.eclipse.e4.autosave)__

-##Install
+## Install

 1. Launch Eclipse
 2. Go to __Help__ -> __Install New Software...__